ahmadia/wssspe/The-Garden-and-the-Meadow:-Software-Dissemination-Strategies-in-Sustainable-Scientific-Computing.md

 Any scientific software infrastructure that possesses either of the following two attributes is released 'into' a garden:

 R1.
 Access to inspect, modify, or use the software is restricted by a non-OSI license.
 R2.
-Access to build or run the software is restricted to a non-free environment.
+Access to build or run the software is restricted to a non-freely available environment.

 ### Meadow